-Although the Company does not meet this benchmark, the Company believe these concerns are adequately addressed for the following reasons;
+Although the Company does not meet this benchmark, the Company seeks to address these concerns in the following ways.

 The Company has \$700,000.00 of Preference Shares on issue.
-The Preference Shares are only repayable at the absolute discretion of the Company and dividends will only be distributed at the absolute discretion of the Company.
+The Preference Shares are repayable at the absolute discretion of the Company and dividends will only be distributed at the absolute discretion of the Company.